FormidableLabs/react-native-app-auth/README.md

   * **authorizationEndpoint** - (`string`) _REQUIRED_ fully formed url to the OAuth authorization endpoint
   * **tokenEndpoint** - (`string`) _REQUIRED_ fully formed url to the OAuth token exchange endpoint
   * **revocationEndpoint** - (`string`) fully formed url to the OAuth token revocation endpoint.
 If you want to be able to revoke a token and no `issuer` is specified, this field is mandatory.
+  * **registrationEndpoint** - (`string`) fully formed url to your OAuth/OpenID Connect registration endpoint.
+Only necessary for servers that require client registration.
 * **clientId** - (`string`) _REQUIRED_ your client id on the auth server
 * **clientSecret** - (`string`) client secret to pass to token exchange requests. :warning: Read more about [client secrets](#note-about-client-secrets)
 * **redirectUrl** - (`string`) _REQUIRED_ the url that links back to your app with the auth code